konrad-jamrozik/botmate/README.md

 ### Controller project
 The `controller` project contains legacy code written in March 2013 to control the robot, with some adaptations.
 The `demo` project uses this project, with main bridging class being `RobotControllerAdapter`, located in `demo` project.

+### RXTXComm-src

+The `cloned_repo_root/controller/libs_serialPort_origin/RXTXcomm-src` contains sources of the `RTXTComm` used in BotMate.
+It has two modifications:
+* Added turning on debug output to stdout if `RXTX_DEBUG` environment variable is set.
+* Made RXTX scan much more ports on Linux.

+Search for `Konrad Jamrozik` in the java sources to find the modifications.
+The original `RXTX-comm` src can be found in `libs_serialPort_origin/rxtx.zip`.

+The IntelliJ project has a jar artifact defined that on build will copy the output to the correct location.
+It will be picked up by `./gradlew installDist` .